BaileyChessum/teleop_modular/README.md

 ### Providing inputs with ROS2

 Not all input sources benefit from a system like an `InputSource`.
 You might just want to write slop for a prototype.
 You might have a system that could provide a sparse set of inputs very occasionally, such as buttons on a web-based GUI.
-To support this, the `teleop` node will expose services that allow you to directly set the value of any button or axis.
+To support this, the `teleop_modular` node will expose services that allow you to directly set the value of any button or axis.
 Like any other input source, your inputs will time out and expire for safety.

 This has not yet been implemented.